 Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration tackles Pixar and Disney from the view of technology, individuality, and artistry.
 All while creating a viable business.
 As a graphic designer, we balance creativity and responsibility.
 Like Pixar, we’re in the business of bottling and selling our imaginations.
-Ed Catmull, the computer scientist who became president of Pixar Animation Studios and Walt Disney Animation Studios, deals with this awesome collision of seemingly conflicted interests with sincerity right out of Wall-E.
+Ed Catmull, the computer scientist who became president of Pixar Animation Studios and Walt Disney Animation Studios, deals with this awesome collision of seemingly conflicting interests with sincerity right out of Wall-E.

 I’m a huge pop culture fanatic: My friends would do trivia and one night they turned in a guess before I even heard the question figuring no one would know the answer.
 I felt shocked to learn that no one else knew who played Robin in the old Adam West version of Batman.
 It was Burt Ward, people.
 Burt Ward.
 Do people not know this?